-This situation is probably familiar: You’ll see the tasks in one tools, get the documents from the other and then re-upload them.
+This situation is probably familiar: You’ll see the tasks in one tool, get the documents from the other, and then re-upload them.
 But which one is the right version?
 Do you have to search your inbox again?

 Key Benefit: No more version confusion

 More efficient, more productive, better communication and organization.
-Project management and team collaboration software helps you do that.
+Project management and team collaboration software help you do that.